Raku/doc/writing-docs/STYLEGUIDE.md

 it includes a real use case: in the progression, Raku does not need to actually compute its terms until they are really needed.

-## Perl 5 and Raku
+## Perl and Raku

-Style guidelines related to Perl *.
+Style guidelines related to Perl family languages.

-### Don't reference Perl 5 unless in a 5-to-6 document or related document
+### Don't reference Perl unless in a 5-to-6 document or related document

-We are not expecting our users to have to know Perl 5 to learn Raku, so this should not be part of the bulk of the documentation.
+We are not expecting our users to have to know Perl to learn Raku, so this should not be part of the bulk of the documentation.

 ### Use non-breaking spaces when dealing with Perl version numbers